adelpozomt/LACONv/README.md

-LACONv returns for each sample the files:
+LACONv returns for each sample the following files: